mansan1souleiman1ahmed/React-project/README.md

 ### 10 When pushing on your github:

  git add .

- git commit -m "Deploying a test page"

- git commit -m "Deploying a test page" –no-verify
+ git commit -m "Deploying a test page" --no-verify

  /!\ Here you need to indicate to Eslint to not verify when pushing for the FIRST.
 So you don't add no-verify to your commit each you push).